Eguana Technologies (CVE:EGT) Stock Price Down 33.3% – Time to Sell?

-Eguana Technologies Inc. (CVE:EGT – Get Free Report) shares dropped 33.3% during trading on Tuesday .
+Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s share price dropped 33.3% during mid-day trading on Tuesday .
 The stock traded as low as C$0.01 and last traded at C$0.01.
-Approximately 202,000 shares were traded during trading, an increase of 66% from the average daily volume of 121,899 shares.
+Approximately 202,000 shares changed hands during mid-day trading, an increase of 66% from the average daily volume of 121,899 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Trading Down 33.3 %